EasternGamer/DU-Ship-Outliner/README.md

 The reason for these limitations might be addressed in the future, though.

+**Bonus:** You can zoom in and out with your scroll wheel

 ### Mirror Mode
 Just because Dual Universe doesn't support mirroring doesn't mean I won't!
 Mirroring is just as it says.
 It will mirror it along the Y-Axis, in other words flipping the X-axis.
 This halves your potential work if your ship is symmetrical.

 To enable or disable it, simply use the ALT-3.

-However, keep in mind this creates two layers, i.e., two polyline objects.
-This means it can be less performant than if you were to just do it one layer at a time.

 Deleting when mirrored mode is enabled deletes the last point on both the current and previous layer.
 Be careful when doing this because there is no "undo" button *yet*.